AVGP/50linesofcode/post-raw/2016-03-09-json-rpc-2-for-simple-and-powerful-apis.md

 JSON-RPC is an RPC-mechanism that uses JSON to encode the procedure call.
 [The specification](http://www.jsonrpc.org/specification) is rather short and easy to digest.
 It outlines how to call an operation on the server, how messages should look like and how to handle errors.

+JSON-RPC is also transport-agnostic so you can transmit these messages by any means of your liking, e.g. HTTP, Web Sockets or messenger pidgeon depending [on what's the fastest in your region](http://news.bbc.co.uk/2/hi/africa/8248056.stm).

+It also allows another nice thing: Batch requests.
+Batch requests means that a single message can contain multiple procedure calls in one batch and the response will contain the results for each of the calls, again as one batch.
+This really comes to shine, if all methods can work in parallel and thus the time until the response can be generated is limited to the slowest procedure.

 ### Message content